energetic-it/energetic-it.github.io/_posts/2018-12-31-azure-vm-costs-in-depth.md.md

 In an other post we'll dive into how to make it cheaper.

+{: .box-error}
->Note: Reading this post will give you insight on how Microsoft charges in Azure.
-For specific information, see the Azure Pricing calculator: https://azure.microsoft.com/en-us/pricing/calculator/
+**Note:** Reading this post will give you insight on how Microsoft charges in Azure.
+For specific information, see the [Azure Pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/)

 So lets break things down in what we already know.
 The following make up an Azure VM: